gguillotte/puppet-docs/source/puppet/5.2/hiera_intro.md

 For most Puppet users, [the roles and profiles method][roles_and_profiles] is a good starting point.
 It sets simple rules about what should and shouldn't be configured with Hiera, and strikes a good balance between flexibility and maintainability.

 ## What's the deal with Hiera 5?

-"Hiera 5" is a backwards-compatible evolution of Hiera.
+"Hiera 5" is a backward-compatible evolution of Hiera.
 It's built into this version of Puppet --- you're already using it, though you might not have enabled its new features yet.

 ### Hiera isn't separate from Puppet anymore